wudixm/wudixm.github.io/_posts/2019-07-08-VIM-advanced.md

 12. `2df"` Delete from cursor to find the 2nd quote mark.
 This is inclusive so it will delete the second quote.
 This is a handy command for deleting attributes in html if your cursor is on the first letter of the attribute. // class="test" style="fda"
 13. `:12,54=` Format lines 12 through 54.
 14. `:h i_CTRL-R` Opens vim help to documentation on pressing control and r while in insert mode.
+15. `:r !tree` Pastes in the output from running tree on a directory.